If you have requested an e-mail response from us, please note it may be sorted into your spam/junk folder.

 - Identify and remove attractants – Urban coyotes are attracted to a variety of human food sources including: garbage, compost, neglected sheds, overgrown vegetation, fruit that has fallen from trees, garden vegetables, bird seed and pet food left outdoors.

-If you are a teacher, principal, or member of a PAC, we deliver coyote awareness presentations for K-7 students and can provide a freely available PAC Kit on request.
+If you are a teacher, principal, or member of a Parent Advisory Council (PAC), we deliver coyote awareness presentations for K-7 students and can provide a freely available PAC Kit on request.